UplinkNet: Practical Commercial 5G Standalone (SA) Uplink Throughput Prediction: Acknowledgement

 \section{Acknowledgement}

-This work was supported by NICT (Grant No. 03801), Japan.
-Additionally, the authors would like to express their gratitude to \textbf{PEI Xiaohong} of Qtrun Technologies for providing Network Signal Guru (NSG) and AirScreen, the cellular network drive test software used for result collection and analysis in this research.
-The authors would like to thank \textbf{ElimZ} and \textbf{Lunaleaf} for inspiring this research.
-Additionally, we would like to thank \textbf{Shota Hirose} for providing useful suggestions on the neural network architecture, and \textbf{Fangzheng Lin} for reviewing this paper.
-Finally, the first author thanks \textbf{oElimZo Crew} and the members of \textbf{Saintsitive's Discord}, who provide emotional support and make this research much more bearable.
+This paper is supported by the Ministry of Internal Affairs and Communications's project for efficient frequency utilization toward wireless IP multicasting.
+Additionally, the authors would like to express their gratitude to \textbf{PEI Xiaohong} of \textit{Qtrun Technologies} for providing \textit{Network Signal Guru (NSG)} and \textit{AirScreen}, the cellular network drive test software used for result collection and analysis in this research.

-\Urlmuskip=0mu plus 1mu
+\setstretch{1} \Urlmuskip=0mu plus 1mu